Suspended Minnesota players get their turn in hearings

-MINNEAPOLIS (AP) -- The 10 Minnesota football players suspended after an alleged sexual assault last fall presented their case Friday in the final day of hearings in front of a panel of university employees.
+MINNEAPOLIS (AP) -- The 10 Minnesota football players suspended after an alleged sexual assault last fall presented their case Friday in the final day of hearings in front of a panel of university members.

 The university presented its side of the case on Thursday during a session that lasted more than nine hours.
 Many of the players were expected to testify on Friday as they try to avoid the expulsions and other punishments recommended by the school's Equal Opportunity and Affirmative Action office.